Abraham Woodhull: Later life

 Woodhull married his friend Mary Smith in 1781 and had three children with her.
 He held a few minor political appointments, including magistrate in Suffolk County, New York, from 1799 to 1810.
 Mary died in 1806, and he married Lydia Terry in 1824.

 He died in Setauket on January 23, 1826, and is buried in the Setauket Presbyterian Church and Burial Ground.

 In popular culture

 Warren Walker suggested in 1956 that James Fenimore Cooper's character Harvey Birch had been based upon the work of "Samuel Culper" as a spy.
 That would include both Woodhull as "Culper Sr." and Robert Townsend, who used the alias "Samuel Culper Jr."

 Woodhull was portrayed from 2014 to 2017 by Jamie Bell in AMC's spy thriller and historical drama series Turn: Washington's Spies, which was based on Washington's Spies: The Story of America's First Spy Ring (2007) by Alexander Rose.
-Other people from Woodhull's life are portrayed in the show as well.
+Other people from Woodhull's life, such as his father and wife, are portrayed in the show as well.